- 01Underwrite every deal at 6.5–7% — if a lower rate shows up later, treat it as a bonus, not the plan

 The Rate Fantasy

+It's late 2025.
 The 30-year fixed hasn't been below 5% since early 2022.
 It spent all of 2025 between 6.5% and 7.2%.
-The Fed cut rates three times and mortgages barely blinked.
-If you're waiting for sub-5% rates to make your refi work, you could be waiting five years.
-Or ten.
-Or forever.
+The Fed cut rates three times — mortgages barely moved.

-Scenario 3: Extending the term.
-Maybe you took a 15-year loan to save on interest.
-Your monthly payment on a $178,000 balance at 3.5% over 15 years is $1,273.
-Refinancing to a 30-year at 6.3% drops the payment to $1,105.
-You free up $168/month in cash flow.
-Yes, you're paying more interest over the life of the loan.
-But that $168/month deployed into your next deal can earn more than the interest differential costs.
+Extending the term.
+A $178,000 balance at 3.5% over 15 years costs $1,273/month.
+Refinance to a 30-year at 6.3% and the payment drops to $1,105.
+That $168/month freed up for your next deal can earn more than the interest differential costs.

 ARM Resets: The Ticking Clock

-If you took a 5/1 ARM in 2021 at 3.2%, your rate adjusts in 2026.
-Most ARMs adjust to the Secured Overnight Financing Rate (SOFR) plus a margin — typically 2.75%.
+A 5/1 ARM taken in 2021 at 3.2% adjusts in 2026.
+Most ARMs reset to SOFR plus a margin — typically 2.75%.
 SOFR was 4.33% as of December 2025.
-That puts your adjusted rate at 7.08%.
+Your adjusted rate: 7.08%.

-On a $190,000 balance, your payment jumps from $823/month to $1,273.
-That's $450/month — gone.
-If your property's cash flow was $400/month before the reset, you're now $50/month negative.
+On a $190,000 balance, the payment jumps from $823/month to $1,273 — a $450/month swing.
+If the property's cash flow was $400/month before the reset, you're now $50/month negative.

 The Decision Framework